The Crusaders (garage band): Freddy and the Fanatics

-While still students at Westchester High School, Altchuler and Flannery formed a new band called Freddy and The Fanatics, which included the Barnett brothers and Mike Joyce.
+While still students at Westchester High School, Altchuler and Flannery created a new band named Freddy and The Fanatics, incorporating the Barnett brothers and Mike Joyce.
 According to Fred Barnett, "one of Walt Flannery's trademarks as our lead singer was to wear either a biker jacket or a monk's robe with chains on stage.
 Then when he would start to sing, usually a Rolling Stones song, he'd bite down on packets of ketchup so it would look as though he was spitting up huge amounts of blood".

-The Crusaders (1966-1967)
+The Crusaders (1966–67)

 By 1966 the band was signed by Tower Records, a subsidiary of Capitol Records. and their name was changed to The Crusaders.
 While the band was described as: "five sincere young men ... who have chosen the Big Beat as the means of expressing the religious faith", Flannery and Joyce were both raised as Roman Catholics, while Altchuler and the Barnett brothers were raised in liberal Jewish families.
 The Crusaders were "one of the first on the scene with a “contemporary musical expression: The Beat”".